dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day4-double-equals-corner-cases-and-abstract-equality-comparison.md

     3. So it becomes `"0" == ""`.
 Since the types are now the same, JavaScript will not do further **type conversion**.
 And the two strings are not the same, so this will become **false**.

 I hope it helped.
 Thank you for reading.
-Tomorrow, we will look at **Boxing** in JavaScript.
+Tomorrow, we will look at **Scope** in JavaScript.
 Good day!